 - Right before serving, stir in the vinegar and parsley.

-- Serve immediately with crusty bread and, if preferred, with a dollop of Tzatziki sauce.
+- Serve immediately with crusty bread and, if preferred, with a dollop of yogurt or Tzatziki sauce.

 - If you want to switch things up, you can substitute ground beef with ground turkey.
 While they taste slightly different, I like both versions.